NapthaAI/naptha-sdk/README.md

 ### Check out available Modules

 Modules can be workflows, agents or multi-agent systems.
 Modules typically involve one or more LLMs, along with humans in the loop.
-You can also use the CLI to explore available modules that you can run on nodes:
+You can also use the CLI to explore available modules that you can run on a node:

 ```bash
 naptha modules
 ```

+For each module, you will see a url where you can check out the code.

 ### Run a Module

 Now you've found a node and a workflow you'd like to run, so let's run it locally!
 You can use the commandline tool to connect with the node and run the workflow.

 ```bash
 # usage: naptha run <module_id> <module args>